adventureandart/rpsls/README.md

 Copyright (c) 2014, Adventure & Art Interactive

-Rock Paper Scissors Lizzard Spock is licensed under the MIT licence.
+Rock Paper Scissors Lizard Spock is licensed under the MIT licence.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal